Virgin Mobile: Virgin Mobile Peru

-Virgin Mobile had a short aventure in Peru.

-They failed to achieve the 2% market share they targeted, and the first MVNO from the Peruvian mobile market was eventually sold to another company: Inkacel of Spain.
+Virgin Mobile had a short venture in Peru where they failed to achieve the 2% market share they targeted, and the first MVNO from the Peruvian mobile market was eventually sold to another company: Inkacel of Spain.

 Virgin Mobile Qatar

 Was introduced as a secondary brand for QTel Qatar Telekom, but, after a process with Vodafone Qatar, Qtel renounced to the Virgin Mobile brand and eventually merged with the original brand name.

 Virgin Mobile Singapore

 Virgin Singapore was launched in October 2001 as a joint venture with Singtel.
 The operations were closed down on 11 October 2002 after failing to attract a significant number of customers.

 Failure of the joint venture was attributed to a saturated mobile market and Virgin Mobile's positioning as a "premium" brand.